TheDigitalFrontier/entity-disambiguation/README.md

 # ac297r-entity-disambiguation

 ## Development
-### 1. Install Poetry
+### 1. Install Poetry (once)
 We use [Poetry](https://python-poetry.org/), a Python packaging, dependency, and virtual environment manager to streamline development and use of our code.
 Follow the [instructions](https://python-poetry.org/docs/#installation) to install and set up Poetry.
+Do not install Poetry using Homebrew.

-### 2. Setting up your local development environment
+### 2. Setting up your local development environment (once)
-Clone the repo
+Clone the repo and set it as your current working directory

     $ git clone git@github.com:TheDigitalFrontier/entity-disambiguation.git
     $ cd entity-disambiguation